Edinburgh Southern: Electoral region

 The other eight constituencies of the Edinburgh and Lothians East region are East Lothian Coast and Lammermuirs, Edinburgh Eastern, Musselburgh and Tranent, Edinburgh Central, Edinburgh North Western, Edinburgh North Eastern and Leith, Edinburgh Northern, Edinburgh South Western and Midlothian North.
 The region includes all of the City of Edinburgh and East Lothian council areas, and parts of the Midlothian council area.

 Prior to the second periodic review of Scottish Parliament boundaries in 2025, Edinburgh Southern was part of the Lothian (Scottish Parliament electoral region) electoral region.
 The other eight constituencies of the Lothian region were Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.
 The region included all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.

 Constituency boundaries and council area

+Edinburgh Southern was formed ahead of the 2011 Scottish Parliament election, and covered much of the area of the former constituency of Edinburgh South.
+It was one of six constituencies representing Edinburgh in the Scottish Parliament: Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern and Edinburgh Western.The electoral wards of the City of Edinburgh Council used to define the seat at this review were: